chengcyber/cow-price/README.md

 # Cow Price

-> a elegant way to calculation product price according to some rules
+> a elegant way to calculation product price according to some discount rules

 # Install